openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The component where you add and format text for your course.
 An HTML component can contain text, lists, links and images.

-  See :ref:`Working with HTML Components` for more information.
+  For more information, see :ref:`Working with HTML Components`.